LucioJuniorMachado/Text_to_speech_Speech_to_text/README.md

 # Text_to_speech_Speech_to_text
-Text to speech speech to text with Transformers
+Text to speech, speech to text with Transformers.